abe-101/Data-Structures-Algorythms/Boot-Camp/Binary-Search/5-Cyclically-Sorted-Arrays.md

 ## Solution

 Using binary search.
-The last element k will tell us if an element is part of first group or last group. (group 1 being element that have been rotated). now we can test any item in th earray and check which group its in, and know which direction to go: for any a\[i\] we encounter: if a\[i\] <= lastElement, it is in group 1. we go left. if a\[i\] > lastElement, it is in group 2. we go right.
+The last element k will tell us if an element is part of first group or last group. (group 1 being element that have been rotated).
+Now we can test any item in ith element and check which group its in, and know which direction to go: for any a\[i\] we encounter: if a\[i\] <= lastElement, it is in group 1. we go left. if a\[i\] > lastElement, it is in group 2. we go right.

-we know we reached min if the element before if greater. or in the case when there is no rotation there will be nothing on the left.
+We know we reached min if the element before it is greater. or in the case when there is no rotation there will be nothing on the left.
 Now we have 3 essential conditions for binary search.

 **Pseudocode**: